-“The best part of this discovery is it has cultural and historical significance,” said Ward.
+“The best part of this discovery is it has cultural and historical significance,” Ward said.
 “The flavor is ‘wow,’ ‘bam!’
 The aroma is more potent than our traditional peanuts today.”

-Chef Forrest Parker of the Old Village Post House in Mount Pleasant, S. C. was the first chef who received the peanuts.
-He calls them “the most peanutty peanut of peanuts,” said Ward.
+Chef Forrest Parker of the Old Village Post House in Mount Pleasant, South Carolina was the first chef who received the peanuts.
+He calls them “the most peanutty peanut of peanuts,” Ward said.

-Nat Bradford, an artisan farmer in Seneca, S. C., and was given enough of the revived peanut seeds for three-fourths of an acre.
+Nat Bradford, an artisan farmer in Seneca, South Carolina, and was given enough of the revived peanut seeds for three-fourths of an acre.

 “The story behind it is fascinating to me,” Bradford said, “Once you acquire the seed, it’s precious and you’re a steward of it.
 You don’t want to store it, but to put it back into use, to reproduce it and discover the market potential.”

-This year, he’s planting five acres and “making it successful enough to be sustainable and profitable,” said Bradford.
+This year, he’s planting five acres and “making it successful enough to be sustainable and profitable,” Bradford said.
 “I’ve never had a peanut like it.”

-Bradford admits the price is high right now ($20 per pound) but it’s because “there’s so much work involved in cleaning, sorting and shelling.
-I’ve spent most of my winter evenings with my kids cleaning, picking out debris, shelling them—it’s a labor of love,” he said.
+Bradford admits the price is high right now ($20 per pound) but he said it’s because “there’s so much work involved in cleaning, sorting and shelling.
+I’ve spent most of my winter evenings with my kids cleaning, picking out debris, shelling them—it’s a labor of love.”